 The Essential Travel First Aid Kit

 When you are traveling it is important to consider packing a first aid kit.
-You do't plan for accidents or illnesses to happen when you are traveling, but they can easily occur and ruin an entire trip.
+You don't plan for accidents or illnesses to happen when you are traveling, but they can easily occur and ruin an entire trip.
 Plan ahead and prepare by packing a travel first aid kit!

 First Aid Kit Case

 Having all of your first aid supplies in one easy to grab case makes it easier to find your supplies in case of an emergency.
-I love this case because of the different compartments the make is easy to organize, and the handle that makes it easy to transport.
+We love this case because of the different compartments the make is easy to organize, and the handle that makes it easy to transport.

 Medicine & Pill Organizer:

 Instead of packing the large medicine or pill containers, why not pack just what you need for the trip?
 This organizer makes it really easy to bring everything for your medicine cabinet without actually bringing your entire medicine cabinet!